 Social commitment and the support of charitable (environmental) organisations associated with this is extremely important to PAPSTAR: For example, the most recently made annual Christmas donations supported institutions like Ärzte ohne Grenzen e.V.
 (Doctors without Borders), Deutscher Kinderschutzbund e.V.
 (German child protection agency), Rettet den Regenwald e.V.
 (Rainforest Rescue), Justgiggit.de (Dig holes.
 Collect rain.
 Make Africa green.) around ambassador Thomas D, member of "Die Fantastischen Vier" and the Aktion-Mensch-Soziallotterie (lottery draw for social good).

-First 30, then 60 and now a fantastic 90 wishes upon a star: the staff from PAPSTAR played Santa Clause for the kids from families who receive support from Caritas once again this year (2021), for the third year in a row.
+The staff from PAPSTAR played Santa Clause for up to 90 kids from families who receive support from Caritas, for the fourth year in a row (2019 until 2022).
 The family care service run by Caritas Association for the Eifel Region helps families and single parents who find themselves in extremely difficult situations; in total, well over one hundred families from difficult social backgrounds and children mostly under 12 years of age receive support in this way.

 "The workforce welcomed the campaign with open arms from the very start, and the response was unbelievable," says Anne Kurtensiefen, Head of Social Work at Caritas in the Eifel.
 "We would like to thank you very much for this heart-felt commitment - not least on behalf of the children and their parents!"